petdance/bobby-tables/s/php.md

 CakePHP
 -------

-When using the MVC framework [CakePHP](http://cakephp.org/), most of your queries will be constructed automatically by the Model classes.
-Still, it is sometimes necessary to perform manual queries.
-The [Model::query](http://api.cakephp.org/class/model#method-Modelquery) method can be used to do that.
-In order to use prepared statements, you just need to pass an additional array parameter after the SQL query string.
+When using the MVC framework [CakePHP](http://cakephp.org/), most of your database communication will be abstracted away by the Model API.
+Still, it is sometimes necessary to perform manual queries, which can be done with [Model::query](http://api.cakephp.org/class/model#method-Modelquery).
+In order to use prepared statements with that method, you just need to pass an additional array parameter after the SQL query string.
 There are two variants:

-    // Unnamed placeholders: Pass an array containing one element for each ?,
+    // Unnamed placeholders: Pass an array containing one element for each ?
-    // in the same order.
     $this->MyModel->query(
-        'SELECT name FROM users WHERE id = ?', array($id)
+        'SELECT name FROM users WHERE id = ?
+AND status = ?',
+        array($id, $status)
     );

     // Named placeholders: Pass an associative array